 - Verity Scan is a standalone precinct level scanning device.
 It accepts and records votes from voter hand marked ballots, as well as from Verity Touch Writer marked ballots.
 Data from the votes cast is stored in a Verity vDrive and transported to central count locations for accumulation and tallying in Verity Count.
 In this release, Verity Scan with modem provides the capability to also transmit election results data over a cellular modem, to the Relay workstation. - Verity Scan was tested first as an individual component in order to verify that all declared functionality is present and working as documented, with media and data produced by Verity Build.
 All documented features were tested, and all functional features were verified to be documented.
-This included election data being stored on the Verity vDrive, as well as being transmitted to Verity Relay. - State specific requirements that introduce the capability to clear a Verity vDrive and Verity Scan counters, as well as the re-opening of polls, were tested within this test suite. - Verity Scan was also tested as an integrated piece of the voting system in several different system level test suites, where it inputs media and data produced in Verity Build, then accepts user marked ballots as well as Verity Touch Writer machine marked ballots within the polling place, prior to producing all defined output media.
+This included election data being stored on the Verity vDrive, as well as being transmitted to Verity Relay. - Verity Scan was also tested as an integrated piece of the voting system in several different system level test suites, where it inputs media and data produced in Verity Build, then accepts user marked ballots as well as Verity Touch Writer machine marked ballots within the polling place, prior to producing all defined output media.